Best CPA Review Courses & 27 Things To Know (Before You Buy)

 I am uniquely qualified to write a guide on ‘choosing the Best CPA Review course' because:

-1) I own a complete CPA Review course (NINJA), am an AICPA course licensee, and have the same access to the AICPA Examinations Team as the “big” courses.
+1) I own a popular CPA Review course (NINJA CPA Review), am an AICPA CPA Exam Review course licensee, and have direct access to the AICPA Examinations Team.

 Choosing a ‘Best CPA Review Course' among the seemingly endless list of options is the 2nd-most important decision you'll make during your CPA Exam journey.